procore/documentation/tutorials/tutorial_uploads.md

 ### Step 1 - Prepare the File Segment(s)

 The first step in performing a segmented file upload is to determine the number of file segments that will be uploaded.
-Each file segment has a minimum size of 5MB and a maximum size of 5GB, except for the last segment of the upload.
+Each file segment has a minimum size of 5MB and a maximum size of 5GB, except for the last segment in a multi-segment upload.
-Note that each file segment can have a different size as long as it is 5MB or greater.
-A SHA-256 hash must be calculated for each file segment so Procore can calculate the signature for each upload.
+A SHA-256 hash must be provided with each file segment so Procore can calculate the signature for each upload.
-In addition, an MD5 checksum can optionally be computed for each file segment so that the storage provider can verify the data integrity of each uploaded segment.
+In addition, an MD5 checksum can optionally be computed and provided with each file segment so that the storage provider can verify the data integrity of each uploaded segment.

+Here is a basic example of preparing the segments for an 8.8MB video file.

+First, we use the `split` command to divide the original source file into multiple segments.

+`split -b 6000000 test-video-file.mp4 file-segment`

+where `-b 60000000` specifies the number of bytes for the minimum segment size (at least 5MB as required), `test-video-file.mp4` is the name of the file to split, and `file-segment` is the prefix that will be used for naming the segments.
+Running this command results in two file segments being created.

+`6000000 Mar 25 14:57 file-segmentaa`

+`2829449 Mar 25 14:57 file-segmentab`

+The first file segment has the `6000000` minimum byte size we specified in the command (approx. 6MB), while the second (last) segment is `2829449` bytes (approx. 2.8MB).
+Although file upload segments must be a minimum of 5MB, the last segment in the series can be smaller as it holds the remainder of the bytes after the original file has been divided equally by the specified segment size.
+The segments are named using the prefix we specified in the command - `file-segmentaa` and `file-segmentab`.

 ### Step 2 - Create a Segmented Upload